The Good

 The eCPPT exam is an incredible opportunity to test your penetration testing skills in a realistic environment.
 It’s tough, but with the right preparation and mindset, it’s achievable.
 While my experience included hurdles like connectivity issues and strategic missteps, it was a deeply rewarding journey that enhanced my skills and resilience.

-Good luck to anyone embarking on this certification—remember, persistence and preparation are key!
+Good luck to anyone attempting the eCPPT — remember, preparation and mindset are key!